 Via the Wall Street Journal, we know that Nintendo itself wants to create an improved version of the Switch.
 It's been confirmed that the company is currently conducting performance-enhancing experiments by overclocking its hardware and testing thermal management techniques.
 Basically speeding up the processor past Nintendo's specfications in order to make it work faster and finding ways to keep the console cool so it can last longer by not using as much power.

 Meanwhile, gamers and home developers have also been dreaming up ways to improve the Switch's performance and have even produced some fantastic results.
 To understand the significance of these experiments, we first need to know the abilities of the Switch console.
-Here are the specs according to the finding of Digital Foundry:
+Here are the specs according to the findings of Digital Foundry:

 Nintendo Switch Specs